4350-fall-2025/frontend-1/CONTRIBUTING.md

 ### 2: Install pnpm

-Pnpm requires Node.js, so if that is not installed maybe go ahead and install that first.
+pnpm requires Node.js, so if that is not installed maybe go ahead and install that first.

 Using homebrew (if you use mac):